 This is a very important question, as all club owners would recommend their training.
 However, what we suggest is that you do your personal research.
 At the end you want the best for your child, and this should always be the case.
 First of all one should look at the instructor’s attitude, etiquette and knowledge.
 This is done by speaking to the instructor before even considering the specific club.
 An ideal instructor should be smart, polite, knowledgeable about the subject, and love teaching.
 This would ensure that your child learns the good attitude, etiquette and discipline, along with the body movements.
 Moreover, one should look for instructor qualifications, other than Karate grade.
 Most instructors create their own grade, however, being a teacher, doctor, physiotherapist, rescuer, police officer, social worker, health & safety officer, lawyer etc…. will confirm further the knowledge and quality of the respective instructor and association.
 Price is always in question.
 Most people think that the larger the monthly fee, the better the level of instruction.
 This is not true at all.
 The best instructors are the ones who do not put income as the main aim for teaching.
 Last but not least, one should monitor the progress of the child after some time of practice.
 The most important thing is that the child is having fun, however, by time, good manners, obedience and improvement in physical ability should be clearly noticeable.
 If this is not the case one should consider furthering their research for other clubs.

 This is understandable with our busy lifestyles.
 One should discuss with the instructors for other possibilities.
 Other training locations and training times are possible, however, this all depends on the demand.

-Article was written by JKA Malta SKA Chief Instructor Sensei Edward Aquilina, 5th Dan, JKA WF, Assistant Head in a secondary school in Malta.
+Article was written by JKA Malta SKA Chief Instructor Sensei Edward Aquilina, 5th Dan, JKA, Assistant Head in a secondary school in Malta.